 #2 Risk management tools

-Risk management is part of the day trading regime and traders must ensure that rules are being respected at any point in time.
+Risk management is part of learning about day trading regimes and traders must ensure that rules are being respected at any point in time.
 Aside from the traditional stop loss, take profit, risk per trade, and risk of ruin, additional tools are welcomed. easyMarkets, a regulated broker, is an example of a company providing traders a series of extra tools aimed at helping control risk.
 A prime example is deal Cancellation, a unique proprietary tool that, when activated before a trade, allows you to undo losing trades within 1, 3, or 6 hours in exchange for a small fee.

 Without a proper risk management strategy in play, day trading could turn out to be a simple gamble, given the high market uncertainty.
 Especially now in 2020, stricter risk parameters should be set, to limit the potential downside in each trading opportunity.
 You can also take a forex trading course which can help you to manage things easily and quickly.